 Review: Monique Mulligan

-Available from good bookstores and Simon & Schuster.
-This copy was courtesy of Simon & Schuster.
+Available from good bookstores.
+My copy was courtesy of Simon & Schuster.

 Bookish treat: Enjoy this one with some cookies and a warm drink.

 I have to agree that this is a beautifully written novel which will have me thinking about her characters for a long while still!
 Fab review.